devproca/sql-dev-day/README.md

 </p></details>

+### Summary

+In this exercise we

+- used common table expressions to simplify our query

 ## Exercise 5 - Window functions

 [Window functions](https://en.wikipedia.org/wiki/Window_function_(SQL)) (or analytic functions as Oracle calls them) are part of the ANSI SQL2003 standard.
 Window functions allow us to perform aggregate operations on a subset of the date (averages, counts, sums etc).
 Window functions **do not collapse rows** like a group by.
 They are most useful when you want to include totals at a row level in a report.